-It will convey a more nuanced perspective than Douglas’s portrayal and, along with the Tate Britain’s UK-focused take on the artist, due to open next spring, it shows that there’s still plenty of scope for major institutions to continue to explore the life and work of van Gogh.
+T he show conveys a more nuanced perspective than Douglas’s portrayal and, along with the Tate Britain’s UK-focused take on the artist, due to open this spring, it shows that there’s still plenty of scope for major institutions to continue to explore the life and work of van Gogh.

-Van Gogh at the Arken museum will be the first solo exhibition of the artist’s work held in Denmark for more than 50 years.
-It will bring together 28 paintings and 11 drawings from the Kröller Müller Museum in the Netherlands and will focus on van Gogh’s interest in nature, spirituality, and humanity’s place in between.
+Van Gogh at the Arken museum is the first solo exhibition of the artist’s work held in Denmark for more than 50 years.
+It brings together 28 paintings and 11 drawings from the Kröller Müller Museum in the Netherlands and will focus on van Gogh’s interest in nature, spirituality, and humanity’s place in between.
 Van Gogh in Britain, meanwhile, will show more than 40 works that shed light on the inspiration he drew from British culture and his influence on British artists such as David Bomberg and Francis Bacon.

 Van Gogh is best known for his time spent in Arles in the South of France, where he painted vivid landscapes using thick, frenetic brushstrokes.
 These works betray van Gogh’s close interest in nature, which can be traced back to his youth.
 “As a child van Gogh collected insects and birds’ nests, and he knew all the Latin names of flowers,” Rugaard says.

 Religion was also important – van Gogh was the son of a protestant pastor and spent many years aspiring to become a priest, only to be rejected by the Dutch Reformed Church.
 But rather than abandon his faith, Rugaard argues that van Gogh redirected it.
 “His religious upbringing has its roots in Calvinism, where the idea is that God is not only present in the church, but also in nature,” she says. “[The Arken exhibition] is really a story about a religious artist who moves away the institutional church towards a more personal religion based in nature.”